XanClic/g1/README.md

 ### On Linux for Windows ###

-You need the same prerequisites as above, except libusb will not do you any good, and of course you need MinGW and all the libraries built for MinGW.
-While you can use your standard system Ruby and CMake, you will need a special pkg-config for the MinGW libraries.
+You need the same prerequisites as above, but your compiler must be MinGW's GCC (maybe it works with other compilers, too, I have not tested that), the pkg-config has to be tuned to your MinGW installation, and all the libraries must have been built for MinGW.
+However, Ruby and CMake should be native.

 The project includes a toolchain file, and you can use it like so: